stevensona/monod/doc/templates.md

 ## Letter

-The "Letter" template helps you write (formal) letters, usually to print and send my mail.
+The "Letter" template helps you write (formal) letters, which you would usually print and send by mail.

-### YAML Front-Matter
+### YAML Front Matter

 ```yaml
 ---